Covariance-Guided DFT Beam Selection for Beamspace ESPRIT in Hybrid mmWave Sensor Arrays: Numerical Results

 and parameterize the displacement of the second source by $\delta \triangleq \mu_2 - \mu_{\mathrm{edge}}$.
 The horizontal axis in Figs.~\ref{fig:A2_RMSE} and \ref{fig:A2_FailRate} is normalized as $\delta/(w_{\mathrm{sec}}/2)$, where $w_{\mathrm{sec}}$ is the sector width.

-The coarse stage again uses $N_{\mathrm{RF}}^{\mathrm{coarse}}{=}12$ RF chains and TLS-ESPRIT on the centro-symmetric mask.
+The coarse stage again uses $N_{\mathrm{RF}}^{\mathrm{coarse}}{=}12$ RF chains and FBA-TLS-ESPRIT on the centro-symmetric mask.
 For the fine stage we compare the proposed covariance-guided selector with the sectorization baseline at beam budget $K_f{=}2$, both followed by beamspace Unitary ESPRIT.

-Figure~\ref{fig:A2_RMSE} plots the RMSE of the spatial-frequency estimates versus the normalized boundary offset at $\mathrm{ASNR}=3$ and $6$~dB.
-The sectorization baseline exhibits a broad region of large error around the boundary and does not approach the CRB for any offset in the low-SNR case.
-In contrast, the covariance-guided beams keep the RMSE close to the CRB across most offsets and substantially reduce the peak error at the boundary.
-The corresponding failure probabilities in Fig.~\ref{fig:A2_FailRate} show a similar trend: the sectorization-based fine stage saturates near $100\%$ failures for a wide range of offsets, whereas the proposed method maintains low failure rates except in a narrow neighbourhood of the exact boundary.
-These results indicate that once the fine beams are selected in a data-aware manner, the residual sensitivity at sector edges is mainly due to the coarse-sector definition rather than an intrinsic limitation of ESPRIT in beamspace.
+Figure~\ref{fig:A2_RMSE} plots the RMSE of the spatial-frequency estimates versus the normalized boundary offset at $\mathrm{ASNR} = 3$ and $6$~dB.
+The sectorization baseline exhibits a broad region of elevated error around the boundary and, in the low-SNR case, does not approach the CRB for any offset.
+The covariance-guided beams track the CRB more closely over a wide range of offsets and reduce the peak error in the immediate vicinity of the boundary.
+As ASNR increases, the gap between the methods shrinks, but the covariance-guided selector remains more robust to small displacements around the sector edges in this stress test.

-\paragraph{Fixed fine-stage beam budget $K_g=K_f$: covariance-guided selection vs.\ pure sectorization.} In the third ablation we fix the fine-stage beam budget and compare only the beam-selection mechanisms.
-We set $K_f\in\{2,3,4\}$ and evaluate the DOA RMSE and failure probabilities for the covariance-guided selector and for pure sectorization, using the same coarse stage as before.

-Figure~\ref{fig:S1_RMSE} shows RMSE versus ASNR, together with the CRB, for the three beam budgets.
-The covariance-guided selector with $K_f=2$ already enters a near-CRB regime, while the sectorization baseline with the same budget exhibits substantially larger RMSE across most ASNR values.
-Increasing $K_f$ to $3$ or $4$ further reduces the gap to the CRB for the proposed method, whereas sectorization requires larger beamsets to achieve comparable performance and remains less efficient per active beam.
-The failure statistics in Fig.~\ref{fig:S1_Fail} confirm this picture.
-For $K_f=2$, the proposed method achieves low failure rates already at moderate SNR, while sectorization remains failure-dominated over a broad ASNR range.
-Allowing larger beamsets ($K_f=3$ or $4$) benefits both methods, but the covariance-guided selector consistently maintains a substantially lower failure probability for the same beam budget.
-This supports using $K_f=2$ as the default fine-stage budget and only increasing $K_f$ in scenarios where the application can tolerate higher runtime in exchange for marginal accuracy gains.